THE CIRCULAR ECONOMY

 • New revenue models and value creation opportunities

-• New customer relationships and enhanced customer loyalty
+• Enhanced customer relationships and enhanced customer loyalty

 Circular Economy Strategies